iliasZh/coding-challenges/README.md

 # Coding challenges

-These are some of coding challenges that I've done.
+These are some of the coding challenges from hackerrank.com, stepik.org and others that I've done.
+Also some stuff from uni.